 Please send an e-mail to : flc [at] mcgill.ca

 You will have to complete a computerized written test.
-Once the test is received, you will be contacted within seven (7) days to schedule a 15-minute oral interview.
+Once the test has been submitted, you can register for an online oral interview.

 To register, please follow the instructions on the Summer Studies Web Site : https://www.mcgill.ca/summer/future-students/registering